-My first involvement with photography wasn’t with a camera; it was in a developing lab at summer camp.
+My first involvement with photography was in a developing lab at summer camp, not with the camera itself.
 There was a darkroom where we made contact sheets.
-While that experience was limited, it was a springboard into a creative future.
+Limited as that experience was, it was a springboard into a creative future.